guzmanwolfrank/Data/BankSQL/readme.md

 Recently, their internal systems have flagged 100 transactions for suspicious activity along with transacting while not paying on time, and also a few accounts somehow transacting while in suspended or terminated state.
 <br>
-Before making decisions, the Board has requested the Data Team to come up with unique Looker Dashboards using CSV files and SQL.

 SQLBank's clients tend to be Vendors, Retail and Private-- who wholeseale short term credit and issue payment systems to their own customers.